pyodide/pyodide/what-is-all-this.md

    built to run in Pyodide.

-One of our long-term organizational goals is to carefully organize core/pyodide, py/_pyodide, py/pyodide, and js/pyodide to clarify which functionality is not part of the tangled web of runtime dependencies that define Pyodide's core behavior.
+One of our long-term organizational goals is to carefully organize core/pyodide, py/_pyodide, py/pyodide, and js/pyodide to clarify which functionality is not part of runtime dependencies that define Pyodide's core behavior.